tattler-community/tattler-community/package/src/tattler/docs/source/roles.rst

 - Know or define what variables to use in their templates.
 - name the templates and communicate those names to developers.

-See documentation for :doc:`template designers <templatedesigners>`.
+See documentation for :ref:`template designers <templatedesigners/index:template designers>`.

 Application developers
 ----------------------

-They determine which systems will trigger notifications for which events (i.e. what :ref:`scopes <keyconcepts:notification scopes>` are available).
+They determine which systems will trigger notifications for which events (i.e. what :ref:`scopes <keyconcepts/scopes:notification scopes>` are available).

 They then code the code to ask tattler to actually send those events.